 At Puur we spend a lot of time talking about branding elements and branding in general (we also call it visual and verbal identity).
 You’ll even hear some people even call it brand, but that’s something slightly different.
 Branding or visual and verbal identity is what our business revolves around here at Puur.
 However, unless we’re sat in front of you we don’t really get much of a chance (until now) to clarify what that actually means.

 Spoiler – branding is not your logo.
 Your logo is just one part of your branding.
 It’s a significant part, but there is so much more to branding than a single element.
-Really, you should be able to cover the logo on any design and sill have a recognisable brand.
+When designing a logo, you should be able to cover the logo on any design and sill have a recognisable brand.

 In very simple terms it is all the visual and verbal elements that you can control that go together to create the picture of you, the picture that you want the outside world to see